 At AE we specialize in designing life-time journeys and always strive to find the best and most beautiful treks in the region.
 In wishing to share the outstanding landscapes of the Andes, and acknowledging that such beauty should be enjoyed in the most natural, unique and exclusive way, we are introducing our brand new Salkantay 4D trek.

-Day 1 - CUSCO – SORAYPAMPA – HUMANTAY LAKE – SALKANTAY PAMPA – ICHUPATA
+Day 1 - CUSCO – SORAYPAMPA – HUMANTAY LAGOON – SALKANTAY PAMPA – ICHUPATA

-We will pick you up from your hotel in Cusco between 4:00 am to 4.30 am in our private transportation before embarking on a 3.5-hour car drive to the trail head at Soraypampa (3800 m.a.s.l).
-Once in Soraypampa, you will enjoy your first breakfast along with your trekking group´s chef, guides and support team.
-Your will also meet your group´s muleteers and give your duffle bags to them.
+To begin your Salkantay trek to Machu Picchu, we will pick you up from your hotel in Cusco between 4:00 am to 4.30 am in our private transportation before embarking on a 3.5-hour car drive to the trailhead at Soraypampa (3800 m.a.s.l).
+Once in Soraypampa, you will enjoy your first breakfast along with your trekking group´s chef, guides, and support team.
+You will also meet your group´s muleteers and give your duffle bags to them.

-After breakfast, you will begin your trekking adventure to Machu Picchu by hiking up to Humantay Lake.
-This hike will be approximately 1.5 hours and will take you to the skirts of Humantay Mountain where the beautiful, crystalline-blue waters of the Humantay Lake lay.
-After breathing in the beauty of such magical place, you will begin making your way back down to the starting point to continue with your hike to the lunch spot.
+After breakfast, you will begin your trekking adventure to Machu Picchu by hiking up to Humantay Lagoon.
+This hike will be approximately 1.5 hours and will take you to the skirts of Humantay Mountain, where the beautiful, crystalline-blue waters of the Humantay Lagoon lay.
+After breathing in the beauty of such a magical place, you will begin making your way back down to the starting point to continue with your hike to the lunch spot.
 This hike will be approximately 2 hours of gradual ascent until reaching Salkantaypampa (4,000 m.a.s.l) – with an estimated arrival time of 1 p.m.
-Salkantaypampa is located on the skirts of the Salkantay glacier mountain and has some unmatched views of the Salkantay Mountain.
+Salkantaypampa is close to Salkantay glacier and has some incredible views of the Mountain.

 After lunch and a well-deserved break, you will take continue along gradually ascending terrain for approximately 3 hours until the campsite at Ichupata (4,400 m.a.s.l ).
-Needless to say, this campsite will have you closer to the magnificence of Salkantay Mountain and will make your overnight stay an unforgettable night under the stars.
+This campsite will have you closer to Salkantay Mountain and will make your overnight stay memorable under the stars.

 Walking distance: 14km